 If you’re like me, most days you feel pulled in a million directions and forget to take a few minutes to slow down.
 None of us want to add more tasks to our already extensive to-do list.
 However, taking steps to reduce your stress doesn’t have to be stressful.

-Here are 5 things you can start implement in your day to help you feel more present and relaxed.
+Here are 5 things you can start implementing in your day to help you feel more present and relaxed.

 Deep breathing sounds pretty obvious and overly simple but most of us forget to practice it regularly.
 To get the most out of this, breathe into your stomach instead of your rib cage.
 To make sure you’re doing this right put a hand on your stomach and feel it expand.
 Exhale slowly out of your nose, or mouth if you prefer.
 Repeat at least 5 times.
 You can do this stopped at a red light, at your desk, watching your child’s sports game- anywhere and everywhere.